AztecProtocol/aztec-packages/yarn-project/merkle-tree/README.md

 - Create a new, empty tree
 - Restore a tree from the provided DB
 - Append new leaves (Standard and Indexed trees only)
-- Update a leaf (Sparse tree only)
+- Update a leaf (Sparse tree and Indexed trees only)
 - Retrieve the number of leaves.
 This is the number of non empty leaves for a Sparse tree and the highest populated index for Standard and Indexed trees.
 - Commit modifications
 - Rollback modifications